 Poland: The Reich merges the portions of West Poland that had been ceded by the Treaty of Versailles into itself.
 This includes Danzig and the Polish Corridor.
-It creates of this territory new districts (Reichsgaue): Posen, Greater East Prussia, and Danzig West Prussia.
+It creates within this territory new districts (Reichsgaue): Posen, Greater East Prussia, and Danzig West Prussia.

 The Soviet Union similarly proceeds with its own annexation of eastern Poland into the Ukrainian Soviet Socialist Republic.
 While it has not Great War claims on its territory, it bases this decision on supposed "plebiscites" held in the territory which, naturally, supported the Soviet desires.

 Holland: A "state of siege" is proclaimed along the border with Germany by Dutch Royal Decree.
 This means martial law.

 Switzerland: The country prepares for a possible invasion, issuing decrees related to that eventuality.